 Aim of orthoptic exercises is to improve the binocular convergence and to increase the amplitude of fusional convergence.

-When all the exhaustive orthoptic exercises fail, then prismotherapy may be tried to relieve symptoms.
+When all the exhaustive orthoptic exercises fail, then we can try prismotherapy to relieve symptoms.

 - Base-in prism reading glasses or bifocals with prism in the lower segment are useful as reliev ing prisms.